Raghav22222/google-business-Data_Scraper/README.md

 - **Fills missing values**: Any missing values are filled with `"N/A"` to ensure consistency and avoid errors during data analysis.

 Feel free to modify the data processing steps based on your specific needs.

-### Testing the Scraper

-- **Test with different queries**: You can modify the query in the script to search for different types of businesses or locations, such as `"hospitals in Delhi"` or `"coffee shops in New York"`.

-- **Rate Limiting**: The scraper uses a delay (`time.sleep(2)`) to ensure compliance with Google API's rate limits.
-If you need to scrape more data, consider implementing more sophisticated rate-limiting or pagination techniques.

 ### Repository Files